Shirley-Lee/datasharing/README.md

 are these the first 20 patients that walked into the clinic?
 Are they 20 highly selected patients by some characteristic like age?
 Are they randomized to treatments?

-A common format for this document is a Word file.
-There should be a section called "Study design" that has a thorough description of how you collected the data.
-There is a section called "Code book" that describes each variable and its units.

 ### How to code variables

 When you put variables into a spreadsheet there are several main categories you will run into depending on their [data type](http://en.wikipedia.org/wiki/Statistical_data_type):